numbas/editor-docs/source/tutorials/write-question.rst

 in the :guilabel:`Question statement` box.

 .. image:: screenshots/question/5.png
+    :alt: The question statement box, containing the text "What is 3+5?"

 Click on the :guilabel:`Test Run` button.
 Your question will open in a new browser window.